Bethenny Frankel Explains Why She Walked Out Of ‘RHONY’ Gathering

 — Entertainment Weekly (@EW) May 11, 2017

 “Wow.
 Now the show has launched.
 You can see where lines have been drawn and some possible irreparable damage being done.
 I didn’t go to Ramona’s party.
-I would make that decision again were it tomorrow,” Bethenny Frankel explains in her Bravo blog, revealing that Singer has done some damage that Frankel won’t be able to forgive.
+I would make that decision again were it tomorrow,” Bethenny Frankel explained on her Bravo blog, revealing that Singer has done some damage that Frankel won’t be able to forgive.

 Of course, Frankel is angry with her Real Housewives of New York co-star because she brought up her daughter with the goal of embarrassing Bethenny.
-But Bethenny had already discussed her adult film once before and it was common knowledge, so Frankel wasn’t rattled at Ramona’s attempt to embarrass her.
+But Bethenny had already discussed her adult film once before and was common knowledge, so Frankel wasn’t rattled at Ramona’s attempt to embarrass her.
 But she was angry that she used Bryn in her attempt to rattle her.

 “From my perspective and based on my personal values, her behavior has always spoken for itself.
 This trajectory is simply reprehensible.
 Typically, if I don’t want anything to do with someone, I don’t show up at their party.
-As direct as I am about that, I am equally as direct about my wishing her health and happiness, love and light,” Bethenny Frankel explains in her Bravo blog for The Real Housewives of New York, adding, “What Ramona said to Luann, who I have no love lost with, was hard to believe, yet so typical of her that it was easy to believe after all.
+As direct as I am about that, I am equally as direct about my wishing her health and happiness, love and light,” Bethenny Frankel explained on her Bravo blog for The Real Housewives of New York.
+“What Ramona said to Luann, who I have no love lost with, was hard to believe, yet so typical of her that it was easy to believe after all.
 To so insensitively talk about wagering over someone’s marriage was staggering.
 Then Ramona’s bizarre attempt at communicating with me was masked by the deranged faces she was making while talking at me.”

 #Home #TV #Bethenny_Frankel #Bravo #Fredrik_Eklund WATCH: Bethenny Frankel and Fredrik… Get Known & renowned > https://t.co/6AgsFgaUKT pic.twitter.com/B8YvEp3qs8